Billions of Brood X cicadas set to emerge in parts of Eastern US for first time in 17 years: What to know

 When will the cicadas emerge?

-The return of the cicadas typically starts around mid-May (though it could come earlier) and runs through late June.
+The return of the cicadas typically starts around early- to mid-May (though it could come earlier) and runs through late June.
 It is, needless to say, a spectacle.
-Some people view the insects as an annoyance, but others welcome them as an awe-inspiring wonder of nature.
+Some people view the mass of insects as a pesky annoyance, but others welcome it as an awe-inspiring wonder of nature.
 Some in the latter category even regularly travel around the US to cicada emergence areas to experience the sights and sounds and help scientists map cicadas.

-A free app called Cicada Safari, available for iOS and Android, lets the cicada-curious record periodical-cicada sightings.
+A free app created at Cincinnati's Mount St. Joseph University, called Cicada Safari and available for iOS and Android, lets the cicada-curious record periodical-cicada sightings.
 They can also record sightings at the websites Cicada Mania and iNaturalist, a joint initiative of the California Academy of Sciences and the National Geographic Society.
 Cicada mapping helps scientists verify periodical the insects' life cycles, as well as broods' relationships to one another, to gain a better understanding of biodiversity, biogeography and behavior and ecology.

 Because Brood X occurs four years after Brood VI and four years before Brood XIV and because the three broods are adjacent to one another in parts of their geographic ranges, cicada trackers may spot "stragglers" from other broods this year.